l-mb/l-mb.github.io/_posts/2021-01-22-single-vendor-floss.md

 above-market-average profit margins and exponential growth required by investors.

-It may appear to for a time, but eventually, the market catches up.
-The commoditization is built into Free, Libre, Open Source infrastructure much deeper than many other areas.
+It may appear to for a time, but eventually, the market catches up and the regression to the mean starts.
+The commoditization is built into the DNA of Free, Libre, Open Source.

-The trick is to exit before the investors catch on - or be bought by one of those companies for whom you're just infrastructure and have your business model transformed.
-If that is too expensive, they will just
-- either individually or by coming together - swat your business model like an annoying fly.
+One trick is to exit before the investors catch on - or be bought by one of those companies for whom you're just infrastructure and have your business model transformed.
+If that is too expensive or inconvenient, they will just - either individually or by coming together - swat your business model like an annoying fly.

 Your customers and users together are *always* bigger than you are.
+That is the Power of Many.
 And to a global CSP, every single-vendor project company is unnoticeable roadkill.

 # TL;DR

-There are fundamental conflicts between Free, Libre, Open Source models's and (hyper-)growth-oriented capitalism's definition of success.
+There are fundamental conflicts between Free, Libre, Open Source models's and (hyper-)growth-oriented capitalism's definition of success and incentives.

 The question is not *if* this will break, but only *when*.

 # Quo vadis?

-It is my personal belief - nay, understanding - that we must find and utilize ways of sustainably creating Free, Libre, and Open Source projects, especially in the infrastructure space, without needing to resort to profit-maximizing venture capitalism and investors.
+It is my personal belief - nay, understanding - that we must find and utilize ways of sustainably creating and supporting Free, Libre, and Open Source projects, especially in the infrastructure space, without resorting to profit-maximizing venture capitalism and investors as the only option.

 Supporting Free, Libre, Open Source commercially *is* feasible - but the model all but guarantees that such business models revert to sustainable